abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

 </ContentPage>
 ```

-This is a simple page that lists books, allow opening a create modal to create a new book, editing an existing one and deleting a book.
+This is a simple page that lists books, allows opening a create modal to create a new book, editing an existing one and deleting one.

 ![](../images/maui-books-page.jpg)